lilactown/good-dog/README.md

 ### Response

-The object resolved by `good-dog.core/fetch` is the native [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) type.
+The object resolved by `good-dog.core/fetch` is a native [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) type.
-Provided in this library are also a number of helpers for handling common operations such as converting to JSON, FormData, etc.
+`good-dog.core` also supplies a number of helpers for handling common operations such as converting to JSON, FormData, etc.